ansible/ansible-builder/docs/collection_metadata.rst

 Python Dependencies
 ^^^^^^^^^^^^^^^^^^^

-Python requirements files are combined into a single file using the ``requirements-parser`` library in order to support complex syntax like references to other files.
+Python requirements files are combined into a single file using code from the ``requirements-parser`` library in order to support complex syntax like references to other files.